 Keep a school calendar to remember due dates and other important events.
-This can be a traditional wall calendar or you can have fun with a white board calendar that can be decorated.
+This can be a traditional wall calendar or you can have fun with a white-board calendar that can be decorated.
 Mark field trips, project due dates and school events so both you and your child will know what the upcoming days have to offer.

 Have a designated homework spot at home.
 Whether that spot is at the kitchen table or a desk in the bedroom, keep this spot uncluttered for distraction-free homework time.
 Have all the essentials (paper, pencil sharpener, erasers and a calculator) within reach.
-This will help keep those trips to another room for a pen down to a minimum, which will help keep your kid on track.
+This will help keep those trips to another room for a pen down to a minimum, which will help keep your kids on track.

 Invest in a good pencil case.
 Pens, pencils, sharpeners, erasers and paperclips can become a mess and get lost in a backpack.
 Having a good pencil case to neatly store away these items ensures nothing gets misplaced.

-Prices and Cash Back Percentages are subject to change.
+Prices and Cash Back percentages are subject to change.